-Pledged securities serving as collateral will always be held by an independent third party with which the City has a current custodial agreement and shall be reviewed at least monthly to ensure that the market value of the pledged securities is at least 102%.
+Pledged securities serving as collateral for a depository will always be held by an independent third party which is approved by the City.
+The collateral report shall be reviewed at least monthly to ensure that the market value of the pledged securities is at least 102%.
 Eligible collateral are as follows: